Columbus State Community College Research Program

 Students will be expected to work at least 8 hrs per week during regular class weeks through the spring semester.
 A stipend of $750 for the fall semester and $1,250 for the spring semester will be provided.
 Students will also be expected to present a poster and give an oral presentation at the end of the academic year.

-For first consideration, please submit applications by October 13th.
+For first consideration, please submit applications by the First Monday in October.

 Fill out the application here.
 Before starting, please have responses prepared for the following two questions: